abhishek-kumar-code/Redfish_Public/Specification.md

 #### Absent resources

+JEFFA: Double check some wordings

 Resources may be either absent or their state unknown at the time a client requests information about that resource.
 For resources that represent removable or optional components, absence provides useful information to clients, as it indicates a capability (e.g., an empty PCIe slot, DIMM socket, or drive bay) that would not be apparent if the resource simply did not exist.
 This also applies to resources that represent a limited number of items or unconfigured capabilities within an implementation, but this usage should be applied sparingly and should not apply to resources limited in quantity due to arbitrary limits (e.g., an implementation that limits `SoftwareInventory` to a maximum of 20 items should not populate 18 absent resources when only two items are present).

 For resources that provide useful data in an absent state, and where the URI is expected to remain constant (such as when a DIMM is removed from a memory socket), the resource should exist, and should represent the `State` property of the `Status` object as `Absent`.
-In this circumstance, any required properties for which there is no known value shall be represented as null.
-Properties whose support is based on the configuration choice or the type of component installed (and therefore unknown while in the Absent state), should not be returned.
+In this circumstance, any required properties for which there is no known value shall be represented as `null`.
+Properties whose support is based on the configuration choice or the type of component installed (and therefore unknown while in the absent state), should not be returned.
 Likewise, subordinate resources for a absent resource should not be populated until their support can be determined (e.g., the `Power` and `Thermal` resources under a `Chassis` resource should not exist for an absent Chassis).

 Client software should be aware that when absent resources are later populated, the updated resource may represent a different configuration or physical item, and previous data (including read-only properties) obtained from that resource may be invalid.
 For example, the `Memory` resource shows details about an single DIMM socket and the installed DIMM.
-When that DIMM is removed, the Memory resource remains to indicate the empty DIMM socket (with an `Absent` value for 'State` within the 'Status' object).
+When that DIMM is removed, the Memory resource remains to indicate the empty DIMM socket (with an `Absent` value for `State` within the `Status` object).
 Later, an upgraded DIMM is installed, and the Memory resource then contains data about this new DIMM, which could have completely different characteristics.

-#### Schema variations

-There are cases when deviations from the published Redfish Schema are necessary.
-An example is BIOS where different servers may have minor variations in available configuration settings.
-A Redfish Service may reference a single schema that is a superset of the individual implementations.
-In order to support these variations, Redfish supports omitting parameters defined in the class schema in the current configuration object.
-The following rules apply:

-* All Redfish Services must support attempts to set unsupported configuration elements in the Setting Data by marking them as exceptions in the Setting Data Apply status structure, but not failing the entire configuration operation.
-* The support of a specific property in a resource is signaled by the presence of that property in the Current Configuration object.
-If the element is missing from Current Configuration, the client may assume the element is not supported on that resource.
-* For ENUM configuration items that may have variation in allowable values, a special read-only capabilities element will be added to Current Configuration that specifies limits to the element.
-This is an override for the schema only to be used when necessary.

-A Redfish Service may split the schema resources into separate files such as Schema + String Registry, each with a separate URI and different Content-Encoding.

-* Resources may communicate omissions from the published schema via the Current Configuration object if applicable.

 ### Registries